How (Not) to Design a Hash Function

 ShiftRows, SubBytes, XOR zero,

-All XOR zero operations are no-ops, and can be omitted.
-Two XOR Key operations are next to each other, so they cancel each other.
-So we are left with these ten:
+operations are next to each other, so they cancel each other.

 InvShiftRows, InvSubBytes, InvMixColumns,